SteMuc/complete_planning_utilities/README.md

 Initial version of the planning_utilities for controlling robotic manipulators at Research Center "Enrico Piaggio" using MoveIt.

-# planning_utilities - ROS Metapackage
+# complete_planning_utilities - ROS Metapackage

-The `planning_utilities` metapackage is a comprehensive suite of tools and ROS nodes designed to streamline robotic path planning and execution tasks.
+The `complete_planning_utilities` metapackage is a comprehensive suite of tools and ROS nodes designed to streamline robotic path planning and execution tasks.
 It offers various planning actions and provides a convenient way to manage and execute tasks involving Cartesian planning, joint planning, and plan execution.

 ## Overview

 In the field of robotics, path planning and execution are essential for enabling robots to perform tasks accurately and safely.
-The `planning_utilities` metapackage simplifies these tasks by providing a collection of tools and ROS nodes that facilitate the entire process.
+The `complete_planning_utilities` metapackage simplifies these tasks by providing a collection of tools and ROS nodes that facilitate the entire process.

 ## Packages

-### 1. `planning_pkg`
+### 1. `complete_planning_pkg`

-The `planning_pkg` package, a crucial component of the `planning_utilities` metapackage, contains several ROS action servers and task execution functionalities.
-Here are the key functionalities offered by the `planning_pkg` package:
+The `complete_planning_pkg` package, a crucial component of the `complete_planning_utilities` metapackage, contains several ROS action servers and task execution functionalities.
+Here are the key functionalities offered by the `complete_planning_pkg` package:

 #### a.
 Action Servers
    - **`CartesianPlanActionServer`**: This class serves as a base for a Cartesian Plan Action Server.
 It handles Cartesian path planning goals, manages trajectories, and plans them for specified planning groups.